Frequently Asked Questions

 Can photographs be manipulated or enhanced?

-We do not accept digitally or otherwise enhanced or altered photos, except for those entered in the Altered Images category.
-Photographs manipulated for artistic purposes by applying digital and/or traditional special effects are eligible for the Altered Images category.
+We do not accept digitally or otherwise enhanced or altered photos, except for those entered in the Artistic Images category.
+Photographs manipulated for artistic purposes by applying digital and/or traditional special effects are eligible for the Artistic Images category.

 What does it mean when you say photographs in five of your six categories may not be "enhanced or altered"?